Instant Database: 'Input Form' Masks

 An 'Input Form' Mask is simply a data entry form.

-•A data entry form is an device by which an operator tells the program how to replace document variables with personal information.
+•A data entry form is an device by which an operator tells the program what personal information will be used to replace document [variables].

 •Every document assembly program requires a data entry form of one kind or another.

 •The input form discussed in this Manual up until this point is the form created when you press Alt-D to display the Instant Database screen.
 When you press Scan, Pathagoras populates the IDB screen with the variables in the underlying document.
 If, however, you want a pre-designed form, with the variables occurring in a pre-set order, with (optional) hints and tips and validations, you can design your own.
 And that would be a 'Mask.'

 What distinguishes Pathagoras' data entry form from those of its competitors is the ease by which Pathagoras can generate them and by which you can use them.

 •With almost every other program, the data entry form must be pre-constructed by the system administrator and 'locked down' before it can be used.
 Without the pre-constructed form, the document cannot be personalized.
 In some cases, the document cannot even be created without first completing the intake form.
 Not so with Pathagoras.

 •Pathagoras data entry is fluid and flexible.
 All is done from within Word without remote tables, meta-data, fields and code.
 The Mask we propose here is based on what likely is an already familiar Instant Database screen.

 •A Mask is an optional approach.
 If you have not created a Mask, the system (including personalizing the assembled document) will still work without a hitch.
 (You know that because you have probably already personalized dozens of documents without a mask, using the basic features of the Instant Database.)

 Why create an 'Input Form' Mask?